- Amphibian Species of the World on Twitter

 Comment

 Although Laurent, 1972, Explor.
 Parc Natl.
 Virunga, Ser.
 2, 22: 115–116, provisionally considered this species a junior synonym of Phrynobatrachus calcaratus; Perret, 1988, Arch.
 Sci., Genève, 41: 277, did not consider them conspecific (by implication), and by J.-L. Perret (personal communication) who noted that this nominal species could be conspecific with Phrynobatrachus cornutus.
 Loveridge, 1925, Proc.
 Zool.
 Soc.
 London, 1925: 783, had considered Arthroleptis rouxi a junior synonym of Arthroleptis ogoensis.
 Channing and Howell, 2006, Amph.
-E. Afr.: 290–291, provided an account.
+E. Afr.: 290–291, provided an account including both the Uganda and Kenya localities.
 Frétey, 2008, Alytes, 25: 99–172, summarized the literature, and gave Dem.
 Rep. Congo as part of the range, but did not provide any definite localities.
 Not addressed by Zimkus, Rödel, and Hillers, 2010, Mol.
 Phylogenet.
 Evol., 55: 883–900, so not assigned to species group, but presumably in their group B. Channing and Rödel, 2019, Field Guide Frogs & Other Amph.
 Afr.: 397, regarded this nominal taxon as too insufficiently known to treat adequately in their fieldguide.

 External links: